alekseivillegas/motopress/readme.txt

 MotoPress is intuitive and easy to use plugin that allows you easily change the overall appearance of your website by editing your site's layout
 == Description ==

-MotoPress is your fast and successful way to edit the content on your website, blog or online store based on Wordpress.
-This easy to use plugin allows you to create, resize and change page templates quickly and easily.
-Without any particular technical knowledge you are able to add new content blocks, manage media and arrange data right in the editor and view all changes in real time.
+MotoPress is your fast and successful way to edit the appearance of your website, blog or online store based on WordPress.
+This easy to use plugin allows you to create, move and change page templates quickly and easily.
+The gold of MotoPress is the opportunity to edit and arrange  the content of your website in hereafter.
+Without any particular technical knowledge you will be able to add new content blocks, manage media and arrange data right in the editor and view all changes in real time.

 = Key Benefits of MotoPress: =